 We found 4 family medicine practitioners who accept Blue Advantage Plus Bronze 104 near Yoakum, TX.

-Dr. Trini Garza works as a family medicine practitioner.
-Dr. Garza takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Trini Garza is a family medicine physician.
 He studied medicine at the University of Texas Southwestern Medical School.
+Dr. Garza honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments